Quick facts

 High-frequency insect pests

-You will likely need to deal with these pests every year and should take active preventative measures.
+You will likely need to deal with these pests every year, and you should take active preventive measures.

 - Tarnished plant bug (Lygus lineolaris)